2018 Orange County Seasonal West Nile Virus Counts (Infections by Type) (as of 10/16/2018)

 Arrange or participate in neighborhood clean-up days to pick up empty containers, tires, and other standing water sources to eliminate mosquito-breeding sites in your community.

-Report dead birds (if they have been dead less than 24 hours) to Orange County Vector Control (714) 971-2421 or to the State of California 1-877-WNV-BIRD.
+Report dead birds (if they have been dead less than 24 hours) to Orange County Mosquito and Vector Control District (714) 971-2421 or to the State of California 1-877-WNV-BIRD.
 Some birds may be tested for WNV infection.
 Dead birds may indicate that WNV is circulating in the area.

 Reporting Dead Birds